Engin-Boot/capture-behavior-of-a-visit-counter-ImChampion/needs-facilities.md

 Given I have the count of visitors visiting hospital on each day of week.
 When the days on which visitor count is more, hospital should arrangement for more sitting arrangement.
-Then Then the visitors would have good experience with hospital.
+Then the visitors would have good experience with hospital.